loucas781/Hotel_Reaped/README.md

 # Hotel Reaped
-> Forest or Hotel, either way you're trapped in one or even both.
+> Forest or Hotel, either way you're trapped in one or both.